-- 9. Consider that the Treaty on the Prohibition of Nuclear Weapons, as well as the Comprehensive-Nuclear-Test-Ban Treaty (CTBT), once in force, will join the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (Treaty of Tlatelolco) and the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) on the path towards the elimination of these weapons of mass destruction in a transparent, verifiable and irreversible manner and within clearly established time frames. - 10.
-Express their concern for the erosion of the treaty-based disarmament architecture and firmly support all bilateral, regional or multilateral instruments that contribute to achieve nuclear disarmament and call upon all States to promote and strengthen international peace and security. - 11.
-Highlight the importance to preserve the bilateral arms control instruments that have contributed to peace and international security, and consequently encourage the parties to establish negotiations on the extension of the Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms, known as the "New START", - 12.
-Call upon all States to refrain from carrying out nuclear weapon test explosions, or any other non-explosive experiment, including subcritical experiments for the improvement of nuclear weapons; such actions are contrary to the spirit and purposes of the Comprehensive Nuclear-Test-Ban Treaty, and undermine its desired impact as a nuclear disarmament measure. - 13.
-Urge the States included in Annex II to the Comprehensive Nuclear-Test-Ban Treaty that have not ratified it to take necessary measures to do so without further delay - 14.
-Encourage Nuclear-Weapon States to provide unequivocal and legally binding guarantees of non-use or threat of use of nuclear weapons against the States parties of nuclear-weapon-free zones. - 15.
-Urge all States not parties to the NPT to accede to it as non-nuclear-weapon States, without further delay and without conditions.
+- 11. Note that these three Treaties, as well as the Comprehensive Nuclear-Test Ban Treaty (CTBT), once in force, establish norms of International Law that are legally-binding on the States which signed and ratified them; these legal instruments are not mere declarations of intention, since they are a suitable legal basis for the process aimed at complete eliminating all nuclear weapons in a transparent, verifiable and irreversible manner forever. - 12.
+Welcome and congratulate for the recent ratification of Cuba of the Comprehensive Nuclear-Test Ban Treaty, on 4 February 2021. - 13.
+Express their concern for the erosion of the treaty-based disarmament architecture and firmly support all bilateral, regional or multilateral instruments that contribute to achieve nuclear disarmament and call upon all States to promote and strengthen international peace and security. - 14.
+Highlight the importance to preserve the bilateral arms control instruments that have contributed to peace and international security, and consequently take note with appreciation on the extension of the Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms, known as the "New START", - 15.
+Call upon all States to refrain from carrying out nuclear weapon test explosions, or any other non-explosive experiment, including subcritical experiments for the improvement of nuclear weapons; such actions are contrary to the spirit and purposes of the Comprehensive Nuclear-Test-Ban Treaty, and undermine its desired impact as a nuclear disarmament measure.

+- 16. Urge the States included in Annex II to the Comprehensive Nuclear-Test-Ban Treaty that have not ratified it to take necessary measures to do so without further delay - 17.
+Encourage Nuclear-Weapon States to provide unequivocal and legally binding guarantees of non-use or threat of use of nuclear weapons against the States parties of nuclear-weapon-free zones. - 18.
+Urge all States not parties to the NPT to accede to it as non-nuclear-weapon States, without further delay and without conditions. - 19.
+Underline the responsibility of all States Parties for the full implementation of the NPT, and urge the nuclear-weapon States to take immediate action for the full and effective implementation of article VI in compliance with their obligations. - 20.
+Welcome and congratulate for the appointment of Ambassador Gustavo Rodolfo Zlauvinen, of Argentina, as President-Designate of the X NPT Review Conference.
+They also, take note of the new postponement of the Conference, due to the COVID-19 pandemic, and express their determination to work for the success of it once the parties achieve agreement on the new dates of its convening. - Reaffirm the legally binding obligations reached more than 50 years ago with the entry into force of the NPT and consider that the commitments undertaken at the 1995 Review and Extension Conference and the 2000 and 2010 Review Conferences remain valid. - 22.
+Recognize the essential role of the International Atomic Energy Agency (IAEA) and of the safeguards agreements in the implementation of the NPT and the Treaty of